Reading layout

 raise

-A deep dive into the mechanics of client-server communication is available in Understanding HTTP Requests and Responses.
+A deep dive into client-server communication is available in Understanding HTTP Requests and Responses.

 3. Fetching and Parsing Web Content